The Covid-19 lockdown has led to a decrease in air pollution in our towns and cities thanks to the reduction in traffic.

 A retrofit means altering a vehicle’s engine to reduce its emissions.
 Most retrofit systems fit to the existing “dirty” engine and clean it up.
 Adding a filter and catalyst to the engine’s exhaust reduces particulate matter (PM) and oxides of nitrogen (NOx), made up of nitrogen monoxide, or nitric oxide (NO) and nitrogen dioxide (NO2).

 You can also re-engine a vehicle i.e. take the old engine out and put a new, cleaner engine in.

 New HGVs comply with tighter Euro VI emission standards but the majority of bin lorries and other HGVs on the road are Euro V compliant, which currently allows them to emit more polluting particulates.
-Upcoming legislation will soon demand all HGVs comply to the stricter Euro VI standard, which will mean they need to substantially reduce tailpipe emissions of particulate matter (PM) and Oxides of Nitrogen (NOx).
+Upcoming legislation will soon demand all HGVs comply to the stricter Euro VI standard, which will mean they need to substantially reduce tailpipe emissions of particulate matter and NOx.

-Euro VI-compliant vehicles can circulate freely in ultra-low emission areas, or Clear Air Zones (CAZ), such as inner London.
+Euro VI-compliant vehicles can circulate freely in ultra-low emission areas, or clear air zones (CAZs), such as inner London.
 There are hefty fines for any non-compliant vehicles entering the zone.